brandonmkim/gmail-spam-plus/README.md

 # What's next for Gmail Spam +
 It's now apparent that choosing Python as our language was suboptimal, and in the future we would restructure our app in Java or JavaScript.
 With a more potent GUI toolkit, we hope to make our GUI more user-friendly and polished.
 We also hope to refine our ML model to identify emails more precisely.

+# How to use +
+- Use emailtestingmoco@gmail.com for the email
+- Password is in the pwd.txt